OlloClark/interactive-card-details-form/README.md

 # Interactive Card Details Form

-## A chic card details component challenge, from www.frontendmentor.com
+## A chic card details component challenge from www.frontendmentor.com

 This responsive credit card information component was designed according to UX specs on www.frontendmentor.com.